-Apache ActiveMQ Artemis uses the JBoss Logging framework to do its logging and is configurable via the logging.properties file found in the etc directory.
-This is configured by default to log to both the console and to a file.
+Apache ActiveMQ Artemis uses the SLF4J logging facade for logging, with the broker assembly providing Log4J 2 as the logging implementation.
+This is configurable via the log4j2.properties file found in the broker instance etc directory, which is configured by default to log to both the console and to a file.